lukashino/suricata/doc/userguide/upgrade.rst

     The old configuration format does not support this extension and will be removed in Suricata 9.0.
-  - The `threading.cpu-affinity` configuration now supports autopinning worker or receive threads to the same NUMA node as the NIC is located on.
+  - The `threading.cpu-affinity` configuration now supports autopinning worker or receive threads to the same NUMA node as the network capture interface is located on.
     This can be enabled by setting `threading.autopin` to `yes`.
     See :ref:`suricata-yaml-threading` for more information.
-    This requires hwloc dependency to be installed.
+    This requires hwloc dependency to be installed and `--enable-hwloc` to be passed to configure script.

 Removals
 ~~~~~~~~